Digital Consultant & Director

 Developing and maintaining a visual identity which supports the attainment of business objectives is serious business.
 “Who are we?”
 “Where are we going?”.
 Questions like these can be addressed through brand identity, while an audience might even feel attachment or ownership over an organisation’s philosophy.
 In general a visual identity amounts to a logo and supporting devices which have been assembled within a set of brand guidelines.

-An oft-overlooked but essential component of any thorough branding effort.
+An oft-overlooked but essential component of a brand strategy.
 Brand guidelines govern how a visual identity is applied in any of a company’s many touch points.
 Advertisements, apparel, point of sale, website, company vehicles, email signatures, collateral and anything else presenting the company to both internal and external stakeholders.
 Brand guidelines confirm colour palettes, typefaces, page layouts and so on, establishing and affirming a brand’s identity.

 Want to talk Brand identity or Logo and website design ?